25 Agile metrics and measurements - Measure one damn thing!

 Customer satisfaction probably also has the highest correlation of all of these metrics with the ROI of your agile transformation.
 It shows you whether to pivot, persevere or perish.

 But stop.
-By focussing only on customer satisfaction, how do you make sure you are staying ahead of your competitors long term ?
-How do you make it possible that innovative and disruptive ideas can flourish in your company?
-Which is your long term goal...
+By focussing only on customer satisfaction, how do you make sure you are staying ahead of your competitors long term ahead?
+How do you make it possible for innovative and disruptive ideas to grow and thrive in your company?
+What is your long-term goal after all…

 Given these questions, I think we are getting back to the basics: to continuously provide value and to innovate around it, you need two other things: smooth agile processes and a great company culture.